My 8th grader was dumped by his posse the week before school started. Yep, the Fearsome Five decided to be the Fearsome Four, and my son was ousted.

-When the “being left out” becomes a recurring problem, remember that there is a reason, even if your child doesn’t know what it is—or doesn’t want to admit it.
+When the “being left out” becomes a recurring problem, and your child seems to have no social life, remember that there is a reason, even if your child doesn’t know what it is—or doesn’t want to admit it.

 “Parents will say, ‘Other kids stopped talking to my kid for no reason,” Wiseman says.
 “There’s never ‘no reason.’”
 If you want to clue in to what is going on in the social dynamic, you might have to dig a little deeper.
 She suggests taking a moment when you’re relaxed and no siblings are around.
 Ask your child how other kids might describe him.

 The goal, she stresses, is not to blame your child for her social standing.
 The goals is to help her examine what she is doing that might be contributing to the problem.
 Or, help her understand that maybe some friendships just evolve over time.

 3. What if … gulp! … your kid is the mean girl or boy?

 Sometimes, it’s our kid who’s the problem.
 Most of us know a mom who’s a genuinely nice person, but has the daughter who is what Wiseman calls “ruthlessly popular.”

 “We assume the parents don’t know.
 But many do.
 And they are mortified by their child’s behavior and don’t know how to handle it,” Wiseman points out.